quasicomputational/mega/README.markdown

   It's not very comprehensive: I'm adding things as I find I need them.

 * [q4c12-meta](packages/meta) is local housekeeping.
-It generates the `.travis.yml` script for CI and the various GHC-version-specific `.project` files under `cabal/`, as well as `refreeze.xml`.
+It generates the `.travis.yml` script for CI and the various GHC-version-specific `.project` files under `cabal/`, as well as tending to the freeze files.
 It's working well for me so far, so maybe I should try to turn it into a generally useful thing.